cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 To keep with our theme of simple, evaluation is as basic as we can make it.
 The program is evaluated from top to bottom.
 That means that a variable definition must appear before its use.
 Everything is an expression.
 Since Truffler programs are made of Truffler datatypes every datatype has a well-defined evaluation strategy.

-  - Number
+  - Number (e.g., `1`, `4929`)

     Numbers evaluate to themselves.
 That is, a number returns a number.
 Shocking, I know.

-  - Boolean
+  - Boolean (e.g., `#f`)

     Booleans evaluate to themselves.
 Same as above.

-  - Symbol
+  - Symbol (e.g, `a-variable`, `a-variable-that-contains-a-function`)

     Symbols evaluate by returning looking the current namespace and return the value with the same name as the symbol.
 When you say `some-variable` the interpreter will see a symbol and try to evaluate it by looking in the current namespace for something stored under `"some-variable"`.

-  - List
+  - List (e.g., `(+ 1 2 3)`)

     Lists are evaluated as function calls.
 Every element in the list is evaluated before the function is applied to its arguments.
 The first element must evaluate to a function.
 The rest of the elements are the arguments.
 The arguments are mapped to the formal parameter names before the body of the function is called.
 The last expression in the function body is the return value.

 Scoping
 -------